Neither SAP nor I can give any warranty or support for Adobe Flash and if you repeat any steps described here, you do this on your own risk.

 - If you have got Flash already installed on your machines, it might be sufficient to block updates for one specific browser such as Chrome, Chromium-based browsers (like e.g. the new Microsoft Edge) or Firefox (ESR) and apply an mms.cfg as in the example above

 - If you are using Microsoft Internet Explorer or Edge Legacy mode, make sure to not install or block the Windows updates containing the removal of Flash as well as Flash integration components on the clients where you need to continue running flash.
-Also you might require to add the mms.cfg as above
+In any case you will have to add an mms.cfg as above

 If you have got a working environment, it might be beneficial to save a backup/snapshot of it – in case you need to restore due to a failure or by error installed an update removing functionality.